drachenwald/dw-30-year/_posts/2022-10-18-welcome-to-polderslot.md

 The event team are working to make this an unforgettable event, with a wide variety of activities such as armoured combat, fencing, archery, a market day, a ball, arts and sciences classes, courts, a tavern, and more besides.

-The event will take place as Kasteel de Berckt, located in the small town of Baarlo, just a few kilometers south of Venlo, on the Dutch-German border.
+The event will take place at Kasteel de Berckt, located in the small town of Baarlo, just a few kilometers south of Venlo, on the Dutch-German border.
 With a mix of affordable and luxury accommodations, this will be one of the biggest SCA gatherings you can find this side of the Atlantic Ocean.